 Georgia follows the Julian calendar and thus Christmas falls later than it does in the West, in the first week of January.
 But December 31 is the main event that sees raucous celebrations in Tbilisi, Batumi and the regions.

 Combined with other holiday traditions unique to Georgia, you have almost an entire month of religious and national holidays.
-The festive mood fires up in mid-December when the lights go on in Tbilisi, and only ends with Orthodox Epiphany towards the end of January.
+The festive mood fires up in early December when the lights go on in Tbilisi, and only ends with Orthodox Epiphany towards the end of January.

 Here’s everything you need to know about spending New Year’s Eve and Christmas in Tbilisi, including where to see the fireworks, Christmas lights and markets; special Georgian holiday traditions to know about; Georgian holiday foods; holiday etiquette tips; and much more.